Questions Relating to All Cohorts:

 The Wildwood Path teaches traditional outdoor skills and wilderness skills, but we are also here to support you to be more comfortable and at home in nature in every way.
 A good pair of winter boots, a waterproof rain coat, and a warm parka will make a big difference in the quality of your experience, and we have some extras to lend for folks who can’t acquire their own.
-We suggest “Arctic ” Muck Boots, Sorel winter boots with a 1” wool liner, or traditional “mukluks” made by hand or by a company like Steger for toasty toes in wintertime.
+We suggest “Arctic ” Muck Boots, Sorel winter boots with a 1” wool liner, or traditional “mukluks” made by hand or by an indigenous company like Manitobah for toasty toes in wintertime.
 Raingear should be rubberized or of a breathable waterproof fabric like Gore-Tex or an equivalent.
 And a down or puffy jacket will help you stay warm on winter days.
 For base layers we suggest wool, silk, or synthetics rather than cotton.
-We do have winter gear to loan out, but it’s always easiest for you to have your own, so keep your eyes peeled and start preparing, and you should be well outfitted by the time the cold weather rolls in.
-We’ll discuss how to dress as we study shelter in our first month, and will support you to be comfortable and well-prepared!
+We do have winter gear to loan out, but it’s of course always easiest for you to have your own, so keep your eyes peeled and start preparing now, and you should be well outfitted by the time the cold weather rolls in.
+We’ll discuss how to dress as we study shelter in our first months, and will support you to be comfortable and well-prepared!

 I see that this is a diverse community.
 I’m worried that I might say the wrong thing and hurt someone... or be hurt myself!
 What should I do?